vlayer-xyz/vlayer/book/src/features/web.md

 }
 ```

-What happens in the code above?
+What happens in the above code?
-* First, we need to set up Prover contract:
+* First, we need to set up the `Prover` contract:
   * `YouTubeRevenue` inherits from `Prover` vlayer contract that allows off-chain proving of web data
-  * inside `main` we use `web` structure, which is injected into contract context by vlayer
+  * inside `main` we use the `web` structure, which is injected into contract context by vlayer

-Then we have make sure that delivered data makes sense for our case:
+Then we have make sure that the delivered data makes sense for our case:
-* `web.url.equal(dataUrl)` checks if injected payload comes from proper URL
+* `web.url.equal(dataUrl)` checks if injected payload comes from correct URL
-* `estimatedEarnings > 1_000_000` checks if estimated earnings are higher than 10k USD (parsed JSON contains amnunt in cents).
-Otherwise it will revert
+* `estimatedEarnings > 1_000_000` checks if estimated earnings are higher than 10k USD (parsed JSON contains amount in cents).
+Otherwise it reverts

-And finally we can return public inputs:
+Finally, we can return public input:
-* Caller address (`msg.sender`) and the `channelId` is returned when all checks are verified
+* The caller address (`msg.sender`) and the `channelId` will be returned if all checks have passed

 If there were no execution errors occured and proof was produced, we are ready for on-chain verification.

 ## Example Verifier

-Contract below is responsible for adding caller wallet address to the list of DAO members.
+Contract below is responsible for adding caller's wallet address to the list of DAO members.

 ```solidity
 import { YouTubeRevenue } from "./v/YouTubeRevenue.v.sol";